tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 `extends Cat`.
 It can also be observed that we do not need the function keyword to declare functions (methods) inside of a class.

-You may have also noticed the new keywords `public`, `protected`, and `private`.
+We are also introduced to the new keywords `public`, `protected`, and `private`.
 These are referred to as access modifiers and relate to the philosophy of classes as well.
 We will touch on these in the following paragraphs.
 At the top of the declaration we have `class Cat{}`.
-This names the class we wish to create.
+This names the class being created.
 Inside of it is the first method that is optional, which is `constructor`.
 The constructor declares the parameters the class needs in order to create itself, as well as the logic to be run upon its creation.
 We see here that the `{}` for `constructor` is empty, so only the variables will be declared with no additional logic.